primeharbor/breaches.cloud/content/incidents/UNC2903/index.md

 ---

-Mandiant identified UNC2903 attempting to harvest and abuse credentials using Amazon's Instance Metadata Service (IMDS).
-Mandiant observed that UNC2903 utilized a relay box to perform web scanning and carry out exploitation and related IMDSv1 abuse.
+Mandiant identified a new threat actor, UNC2903, attempting to harvest and abuse credentials using Amazon's Instance Metadata Service (IMDS).
+Mandiant observed that UNC2903 scanned the internet for a particular vulnerability and utilized a relay box to carry out exploitation and related IMDSv1 abuse.

 \<!--more--\>

 ## Incident

 ### Details of the Incident

-Mandiant studied the common tactics used by various threat actors.
-Mandiant identified UNC2903 attempting to harvest and abuse credentials using Amazon Instance Metadata Service (IMDS).
-This [uncategorized threat actor](https://www.mandiant.com/resources/blog/how-mandiant-tracks-uncategorized-threat-actors) began by scanning externally facing AWS infrastructure hosting Adminer software.
-Adminer is an open-source database management tool written in PHP.
-Adminer versions 4.0-4.7.9 are vulnerable to [CVE-2021-21311](https://nvd.nist.gov/vuln/detail/CVE-2021-21311) , a server-side request forgery.
+Mandiant studies the common tactics used by various threat actors.
+In June 2021, Mandiant identified UNC2903 attempting to harvest and abuse credentials using Amazon Instance Metadata Service (IMDS).
+This [uncategorized threat actor](https://www.mandiant.com/resources/blog/how-mandiant-tracks-uncategorized-threat-actors) began by scanning externally facing AWS infrastructure hosting Adminer, an open-source database management tool written in PHP.
+Adminer versions 4.0-4.7.9 are vulnerable to [CVE-2021-21311](https://nvd.nist.gov/vuln/detail/CVE-2021-21311), a server-side request forgery.

-Once vulnerable infrastructure was identified, they performed further reconnaissance and began attempting to exploit the web server.
-Afterward, they will also tried to do manual exploitation and tested any exploits they identified prior.
+Once the vulnerable infrastructure was identified, UNC2903 performed further reconnaissance and exploited the web server.
+After further reconnaissance, UNC2903 would also identify and attempt to exploit other vulnerabilities on the system if there were any.

-UNC2903 abused this by hosting a pre configured web server on a relay box with a 301 redirect script.
+UNC2903 hosted a pre-configured web server on a relay box with a 301 redirect script back to the http://169.254.169.254/latest/meta-data/iam/security-credentials/ URL.
 From the exposed Adminer interface, The attacker entered the address of the relay box hosting the redirect script and then pressed the login button.
-This fools the victim's server into following the 301 redirect.
-The victim server will then return an error to the attacker, but since IMDS returns results from the service, the metadata access keys are displayed in the error message.
+This fooled the victim's server into following the 301 redirect.
+The victim's server returned an error, including the redirect output, which contained AWS API credentials.
 The attacker can then use the access keys provided to access the victim's AWS account.

 ### Timeline

-**Februrary 2021** - [CVE-2021-21311](https://advantage.mandiant.com/cve/vulnerability--5a1fbe9b-f51e-5cdb-8e5f-25681276b02f) was published for the vulnerable version of adminer.
+**February 2021** - [CVE-2021-21311](https://advantage.mandiant.com/cve/vulnerability--5a1fbe9b-f51e-5cdb-8e5f-25681276b02f) was published for the vulnerable version of adminer.

 **June 2021** - Mandiant observed that UNC2903 infrastructure was used to scan over 2100 IP addresses, focusing on web services such as port 80 or 443.
 Eighteen minutes after the CVE-2021-21311, vulnerable adminer.php was discovered by the threat actor through scanning.
 An automated session from a free VPN service also scanned the adminer.php.

 ### Attribution / Perpetrator

 This attack has been attributed to UNC2903 by [Mandiant](https://www.mandiant.com/resources/blog/cloud-metadata-abuse-unc2903).
-No other activity has been attributed to his group
+However, no other activity has been attributed to his group.

 The victim is currently unknown.